close2/csv/README.md

 *Specify (at least a major) version when adding this project as dependency.
 Whenever the API has incompatible changes the major version changes!*

+# Changes from version 3 to 4:
+* no new functionality.
+* adapted to dart2.
+This library is no longer a codec!

 # Changes from version 2 to 3:

 * `parseNumbers` has been renamed to `shouldParseNumbers`